rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/Packer/build_gcp.md

   partition with all the rest of the available space in disk.

 * `gcp_source_image_family`: This the family to choose the image for the build process.
-It defaults to `cos-vanilla` to pick the latest cOS Vanilla image available.
+It defaults to `cos-vanilla` to pick the latest Elemental Vanilla image available.
 Note Packer tries to find the image family first in the given working project (`gcp_project_id`).